-Exclusions Description Human Rights Businesses that do not support and respect the protection of internationally recognised human rights or are complicit in human rights abuses UN Global Compact Non-Compliant Labour Businesses that do not uphold: the freedom of association and the effective recognition of the right to collective bargaining the elimination of all forms of forced and compulsory labour the effective abolition of child labour the elimination of discrimination in respect of employment and occupation • Environment Businesses that do not: support a precautionary approach to environmental challenges undertake initiatives to promote greater environmental responsibility encourage the development and diffusion of environmentally friendly technologies Anti-Corruption Businesses with any corruption allegation, including extortion and bribery Controversial Weapons Businesses that manufacture, distribute or sell controversial arms or ammunitions such as cluster bombs, landmines, depleted uranium, etc. Adult Entertainment Producers Tobacco Producers Businesses active in the cultivation and production of tobacco Thermal Coal Businesses with m nore than 10% of their total revenue derived from thermal coal Predatory Lending Businesses directly involved in any lending practice that imposes unfair, deceptive or abusive loan terms on borrowers.
+Exclusions Description Human Rights Businesses that do not support and respect the protection of internationally recognised human rights or are complicit in human rights abuses UN Global Compact Non-Compliant Labour Businesses that do not uphold: • the freedom of association and the effective recognition of the right to collective bargaining • the elimination of all forms of forced and compulsory labour • the effective abolition of child labour • the elimination of discrimination in respect of employment and occupation Environment Businesses that do not: support a precautionary approach to environmental challenges undertake initiatives to promote greater environmental responsibility encourage the development and diffusion of environmentally friendly technologies Anti-Corruption Businesses with any corruption allegation, including extortion and bribery Controversial Weapons Businesses that manufacture, distribute or sell controversial arms or ammunitions such as cluster bombs, landmines, depleted uranium, etc. Adult Entertainment Producers Businesses principally engaged in the production of pornography ally engaged in the production of pornography Tobacco Producers Businesses active in the cultivation and production of tobacco Thermal Coal Businesses with ore than 10% of their total revenue derived from thermal coal Predatory Lending Businesses directly involved in any lending practice that imposes unfair, deceptive or abusive loan terms on borrowers.
 We exclude any business with an overall level of product involvement in that activity of greater than 5%.